 Adopting the locals’ fitness habits can give you a deeper experience in the culture than you might have had otherwise.
 Why not join a yoga class in India or a hiking group in the Alps?
 Find out how your new friends and neighbors stay fit, and try some of the same things to stay fit as global nomad.

 In most areas, you can find group fitness opportunities that will let you stay in shape while making local friends.
-Check social media expat groups in your area for opportunities to join with others in outdoor fitness, running, yoga, and more.
+Solo expats need to check social media expat groups in your area for opportunities to join with others in outdoor fitness, running, yoga, and more.